-Saint Anselm College is pleased to announce the implementation of a new core curriculum starting fall 2014.
+Saint Anselm College has adopted a new core curriculum that began fall 2014.
 The new core renews and reinvigorates the college's long-standing commitment to the liberal arts by introducing a curriculum designed to better serve the needs and aspirations of today's student.
 The new curriculum builds upon the College's strengths, such as its nationally recognized humanities program, while at the same time building in new features, such as greater student choice from among an increased diversity of core electives.

 Bachelor of Arts